-Dr. Dallman (Laura Dallman Rorick) is a musicologist who focuses on orchestral music and performance in the 20th and 21st centuries.
-Her research addresses issues of accessibility and representation, particularly as they relate to symphonic sound and attitudes of access within symphonic institutions.
-She examines works by Aaron Copland, Michael Daugherty, and Jennifer Higdon, composers who are often labeled "accessible" by critics and listeners.
+Laura Dallman is a musicologist with research interests in American symphonic music, the symphony as an institution, music and tourism, soundwalking, and music history pedagogy.
+Her research addresses issues of representation and accessibility, often as they relate to symphonic sound and attitudes of access within symphonic institutions.
+In this vein, she examines works by Aaron Copland, Michael Daugherty, and Jennifer Higdon, composers who are often labeled "accessible" by critics and listeners.
+Her other projects consider intersections in the fields of musicology and tourism studies, as well as soundwalking as a pedagogical tool.

 Dr. Dallman received a Bachelor of Music in piano from Ball State University (2007) and both a Master of Arts and a Doctor of Philosophy in musicology from Indiana University (2009, 2017).
-She has presented her research at conferences in the United States, Ireland, England, and Wales.
+She has published book chapters with the University of Illinois Press and Routledge, and she has presented her research at conferences in the United States, Ireland, England, and Wales.

 At the University of Florida (UF), Dr. Dallman teaches the entire undergraduate music history sequence, from antiquity through the twentieth century.
-She teaches elective graduate courses, focusing on topics such as audience and timbre, as well as a Quest 1 undergraduate course on music and the environment.
-Dr. Dallman also serves as the Colloquium Coordinator for the UF Musicology Area and the Abstracts Editor for the Southern Chapter of the American Musicological Society.
+She teaches elective graduate courses, focusing on topics such as audience, timbre, and pedagogy, as well as a Quest 1 undergraduate course on music and the environment.
+Dr. Dallman also serves as the Secretary-Treasurer for the Southern Chapter of the American Musicological Society (AMS) and co-edits The Jigsaw, the blog of Teaching Music History, the Pedagogy Study Group of the AMS.

 Aside from musicology, Dr. Dallman enjoys hiking, gardening, traveling, and running – both on pavement and after her young son, who is quickly outpacing her.